serverless/blog/posts/2016-11-24-how-serverless-tells-me-when-we-can-go-kiteboarding.md

-#How serverless tells me when we can go kitesurfing.
+#How serverless tells me when we can go kiteboarding.

 ## Background
 Long long time ago (somewhere in the 80's), my grandparents received a homemade gift from a friend: a 'windclock'.
 A 'clock-style' display which indicated the current wind direction near their home.
 The sensor part was an actual mechanical wind-vane which uses a magnet and reed-switches to determine the wind direction.
 It was placed multiple meters from their house on a high pole and was connected with a multicore cable (a core for every wind-direction) to the display inside.
 The display consisted of 8 LED's mounted in a black acrylic plate.
 The plate was then framed in a circular piece of wood.